 City of Hamilton

 City of Hamilton crews are continuing to work six days a week to undertake ice storm cleanup activities.
-As of Friday, February 14th, the City has received about 10,000 tree damage calls with approximately 6,330 work orders being resolved (about 63% complete).
-About 900 oversized branch related work orders have been created (branches too big for waste collection and require chainsaws for removal) which staff are now starting to address.
-Please check back for bi-weekly updates on the progress of the cleanup.
+As of Friday, April 11th, the City has received about 14,700 tree damage calls with nearly 11,120 work orders being resolved (about 76% complete).
+About 1,550 oversized branch related work orders have been created (branches too big for waste collection and require chainsaws for removal).

 Residents who are able to cut and bundle their brush to four-foot lengths will have their brush collected as part of normal waste collection services.
 All other tree material will be collected at a later date by crews with chainsaws and chippers.
 Please ensure branches do not block sidewalks and roads.

 The City is cautioning homeowners who are using contractors to address their private trees to ensure the contractor is a certified arborist who can demonstrate insurance against property damage and ensure they have a clearance certificate from the Workplace Safety and Insurance Board (WSIB).